xlordnoro/rclone_python_GUI/README.md

 If you get an error stating `rclone is not an internal or external program`, then your rclone folder path is either incorrect, or if you had a terminal window active, you'll need to close it since the system path is only refreshed when the program is reopened.

 If everything is running okay, type `rclone config` to setup the remote for your account(s).
 Once you finish entering your remote name, provider, and account details, it will ask some additional questions.
-Just type n or press enter with the defaults if you're unsure what they mean.
+Just type `n` or press enter with the defaults if you're unsure what they mean.
 I suspect they might be somewhat different for each provider, but I'm only familiar with b2 aka backblaze.
 So bare that in mind.

-Once you're back to the initial setup screen, type q to quit the setup process, and we can finally move onto the rclone GUI stuff.
+Once you're back to the initial setup screen, type `q` to quit the setup process, and we can finally move on to the rclone GUI stuff.

+Unlike Linux, Windows doesn't come with Python pre-installed, so you'll need to grab the latest stable build from their site. <a href="https://www.python.org/downloads/windows/" alt="python">Python</a>

+Make sure to select `add to system path` on the first page of the installer, or you won't be able to call python or pip globally like we did with rclone.

+It will take a bit to install since it needs to grab a bunch of libraries to function properly, but once the install is complete, you're ready to install `PyQt6` on your system.

+Run `pip install PyQt6` and it will immediately start downloading the library to your system.
+It's a few hundred mb so if your internet is slow, just be patient and let it do its thing.

+Once `PyQt6` is installed, you can now run `rclone_GUI.pyw` without triggering any errors.
+You can either double-click it in file explorer or run it as a command `python rclone_GUI.pyw` and you should see a terminal window pop up with rclone.
+Close the rclone window.
+I'm not 100% sure why it only happens in Windows since Linux doesn't do that, and you should see the GUI like this.